There are a number of current rheumatology-related clinical studies at Washington University.

 What is a principal investigator?

-The principal investigator is the doctor in charge of the clinical trial.
-He or she prepares a plan–or protocol–for the trial.
+The principal investigator is the doctor in charge of the clinical study.
+He or she prepares a plan–or protocol–for the study.
 The protocol explains what will be done

 during the trial, including: